 As someone whose job is to write about processes for a company that literally has “process” in the name, I’m going to go out on a limb here: For your employee onboarding process to actually work, you have to stop thinking about it as an employee onboarding process.

-Or – and this is probably more accurate – redefine what you think a process should look like.
+Or – and this is probably more accurate – redefine what you think an employee onboarding process checklist should look like.
 A standardized process doesn’t have to be cold, mechanical, and detached.
 In fact, when it comes to something like employee onboarding, it should be the exact opposite.

 A standardized onboarding template doesn’t eliminate the need or the possibility of adding a human touch.
 A template is just that: a template.
 It gives you a framework to work from so you can be sure all the fine print is taken care of while focusing on providing that human touch to the onboarding experience.

-If you look at a few of our pre-made employee onboarding templates, you’ll see there’s a lot of room for personalization in them.
+If you look at a few of our free employee onboarding process templates, you’ll see there’s a lot of room for personalization in them.
 You can edit and adapt these workflows into a bespoke process for your organization, or use them as-is as a guide to keep you on track.
 Not to mention, there’s a fantastic opportunity to include employee onboarding process automation into these checklists for a more streamlined experience.

 I mean, come on.
 I’ve done training without a guide before.
 I was so worried about leaving something out the entire time that – inevitably – I ended up leaving things out.